ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 ### three - algorithms & tools

-Neural networks form the basis of many state of the art machine learning applications.
-Neural networks with multiple layers of non-linear processing units (known as deep learning) form the backbone of the most impressive applications of machine learning today.
-These artificial neural networks are inspired by the biological neural networks inside our brains.

-Key components such as backpropagation have been around since the 1980's.
+Key components of neural networks such as backpropagation have been around since the 1980's.
 Backpropagation is the technique of assigning error to neural network weights.
 The true potential of the theory needed data and computation to be unleashed.

-Convolutional neural networks have revolutionised computer vision through a design based on the structure of our own visual cortex.
-Recurrent neural networks (specifically the LSTM implementation) have transformed sequence & natural language processing by allowing the network to hold state and remember.

 Underpinning many of the advances are simpler techniques such as using rectified linear units, dropout, batch normalization and residual networks.

 In unsupervised learning generative adverserial networks (GANs) can be used to generate realistic pictures.
 The adverserial theme is also powering AlphaGo AlphaZero, reinforcement learning agents that use self-play to blow past human performance.

-Another key trend in machine learning algorithms is the availability of open source tools.
+Another key trend in machine learning algorithms is the availability of open source tools and literature.
 Companies such as Alphabet or Facebook make many of their machine learning tools all open source and available.
+Almost all of the machine learning literature is published on open platforms such as arXiv.

-While these technology companies share their tools, they don't share their data.
+While these technology companies share their tools and knowledge, they don't share their data.
 This is because data is the crucial element in producing value from machine learning.
 World-class tools and computing power are not enough to deliver value from machine learning - you need data to make the magic happen.

 ## challenges